Find over 40 fine motor activity ideas with kitchen items. Learn how to use everyday household items as fine motor tools for kids.

 - Squeeze the baster and use the air to move features or cotton balls across the floor.

-Chip Clips – Pick up some extra chip clips the next time you are at the dollar store.
+Chip Clips – Pick up some extra chip clips the next time you are at the Dollar Store.
 Kids can attach clips to empty cans, wood paint sticks, or pieces of cardboard.

 Corn Cob Holders – Use these to poke holes in letter cards.

-Baking Items for Fine Motor Practice
+Baking Items for DIY Fine Motor Activities

 Muffin tins – Sort mini-erasers, beads, pom-poms, cereal, or crackers.

-Cooling racks – Weave ribbon or yarn through the racks
+Cooling racks – Weave ribbon or yarn through the racks.

 Paper Products and storage

 Paper plates, coffee filters, or muffin liners – Use for cutting practice or sorting activities.